What if I told you that you could go on a three and a half week vacation for less than $100 a day?

 I recommend using Google Flights for airfare searches.
 It will very quickly show you which airlines fly direct between your home airport and your destination.
 Once you know which airlines fly there, go directly to their websites.
 Using their award flight search option, research how much for award seats.

 When looking for free flights, be flexible.
 You can find great deals if you can shift your days around.
 There's a temptation to leave immediately after the wedding, which is a good idea if the prices line up.

 If they don't, waiting a few days is actually not a bad idea.
 Having a couple days after the wedding to recover and pack is a most welcome reprieve.
 If there isn’t availability two days after your wedding but there is three days after your wedding you may want to consider that a positive and take it.

 Now that you know which airlines offer good flights and have available seats, it's time to check out their credit cards.
 If it offers 50,000+ miles as a signup bonus, it’s worth taking.
 From time to time there are better offers, but 50,000 is a lot of miles.
 It's 100,000 if your future spouse gets one too.

 Otherwise, consider a credit card with transferable points.
-Cards like the Chase Sapphire Preferred, which offers transferable Ultimate Rewards points, are versatile and thus very valuable too.
+Cards like the Chase Sapphire Reserve, which offers transferable Ultimate Rewards points, are versatile and thus very valuable too.